Nil-Andreu/leads-manager/README.md

 - store:
 - provider: which will make it possible to use Redux with React.

-We use this Provider as a tag, which will take as a prop the store.
+We use this Provider as a tag inside of the App.js, which will take as a prop the store.